Anish7-anish/security-vuln-dashboard/README.md

 React + Vite dashboard for exploring a very large vulnerability dataset.
 We fetch a JSON snapshot, stream it through a web worker into IndexedDB, and drive the UI from Redux so filters stay in sync across screens.

 ---
+### Deployment
+- Vercel: https://security-vuln-dashboard.vercel.app (first visit may take some time while the JSON streams into IndexedDB)

 **Quick start**
 ```bash